-- In Nemesis, Shinzon's ship is going to be able to travel from Romulus (presumably deep in the Beta Quadrant) in roughly two days—still an amount of time that is bizarrely short when compared to travel times mentioned in the TNG TV series—which means that either the Enterprise E travels at the speed of plot or the Romulan Empire is so large that traveling from its capital to its edge requires at least 40 more hours than getting from the Neutral Zone to Earth.
+- In Star Trek: Nemesis, Shinzon's ship is going to be able to travel from Romulus (presumably deep in the Beta Quadrant) in roughly two days—still an amount of time that is bizarrely short when compared to travel times mentioned in the TNG TV series—which means that either the Enterprise-E travels at the speed of plot or the Romulan Empire is so large that traveling from its capital to its edge requires at least 40 more hours than getting from the Neutral Zone to Earth.

 - Used in J.J.
 Abrams' Star Trek, when the U.S.S.
-Enterprise - which is over three times bigger than the original - seemingly takes only 3 minutes to go from Earth to Vulcan.
+Enterprise — which is over three times bigger than the original — seemingly takes only three minutes to go from Earth to Vulcan.
 However, the sequence actually takes significantly longer than it appears to, since Kirk wakes up from being knocked out by a sedative after mere moments of screen time, in which McCoy has had time to change his uniform.
 Word of God is that the editing deliberately glossed over the passage of time to create the illusion of a real-time immersive experience.

-- This extends to the sequel, Star Trek: Into Darkness: the crew travels to the Klingon homeworld, partway in the Enterprise, and partway in a small ship.
+- This extends to the sequel, Star Trek Into Darkness: the crew travels to the Klingon homeworld, partway in the Enterprise, and partway in a small ship.
 The sequence lasts several minutes, despite Star Trek: Enterprise stating that Qo'nos was four days away at warp 4.5.
 The real-life equivalent star system, Omega Leonis, is 112 lightyears away.

 - A smaller scale example in the sequel: Kirk, Spock and Uhura leave the cockpit to take a smaller ship down to the surface of Qo'nos, leaving Sulu as Acting Captain.
-As soon as Sulu starts speaking to inform the crew of these, just a few seconds after the aforementioned three left the room, the camera cuts back to them to reveal they've already changed clothes and are about to get on the smaller ship.
+As soon as Sulu starts speaking to inform the crew of this, just a few seconds after the aforementioned three left the room, the camera cuts back to them to reveal they've already changed clothes and are about to get on the smaller ship.

 - Happens again after Jack and Elizabeth are marooned.
 With Will in custody, the pirates now have the real person they need.
 Yet Jack and Elizabeth spend the night on the island before being rescued by the Royal Navy.
 With Jack's navigation they reach Isla de Muerta, and again it's before the ceremony has started.